axibase/axibase-charts/configuration/forecasting.md

 ### Define Aggregation

-1. Optionally, allow ATSD to automatically aggregate forecast data by setting the flag in the **Auto Aggregate** checkbox.
+1. Optionally, allow ATSD to automatically aggregate forecast data by selecting the **Auto Aggregate** checkbox.
 1. Define the **Aggregation Period** and **Aggregation Statistic** using the drop-down lists.

 ![](./images/define-aggregation.png)